 If food is love then Raspberry and Dark Chocolate Muffins will prove you're absolutely head over heels.
 These muffins make the perfect Valentine's Day treat, but are a delightfully sweet breakfast or snack any time of year!

 (This recipe for Raspberry and Dark Chocolate Muffins was originally published in January 2010, but was updated with new photos in 2018).

 I would probably never buy a raspberry muffin for fear it would be all imitation-tasting, but when I saw a recipe for Raspberry and Dark Chocolate Muffins, I knew I needed to make a version of them.
 These are the perfect Valentine's Day muffins, but if you can't find fresh raspberries in the winter, you can definitely use frozen here with no problem.

-The combination of fresh raspberries (OK, or frozen) and dark chocolate makes me super happy.
+The combination of raspberries and dark chocolate makes me super happy.
 I made a ton of alterations to the original recipe (especially since it was written in the metric system, which I sadly and embarrassingly am basically illiterate on) and loved the way these raspberry and dark chocolate muffins turned out.